 Jeddah South pumping station is one of the largest pumping stations in the Kingdom of Saudi-Arabia.
-The two shafts are 32 meter diameter and have a depth of 40 meters.
-The pumping station is provided with a screening facility to remove solids before being transferred to the nearby STP.
+The two shafts have a diameter of 32 meters and a depth of 40 meters.
+The pumping station has a screening facility to remove solids before being transferred to the nearby STP.
 In order to treat the foul air of these large chambers, an adequate odour control unit was required.
 Because of the wide experience in odour control, Ipec was approached to design and supply the odour treatment system.

 Because of the high H2S concentration in the foul air, Ipec designed a two-stage chemical scrubber system with a total capacity of 300 000 m³/hour.
-The system exists out of four trains each individually treating a flow of 75 000 m³/hour.
+The system exists of four trains each individually treating a flow of 75 000 m³/hour.
 Each train holds a stainless steel fan connected to a suction manifold for air extraction from the different locations inside the pumping station.
 Each fan is provided with a pressure transmitter and flow sensor to control the flow by VFD.

 The air is blown by the fan into a first scrubbing tower which is operated with an aqueous caustic liquid.
 In the scrubber the air is brought into intensive contact with the liquid to allow H2S, mercaptans, … to pass to the liquid phase and to bind to the caustic.
 About 95 to 98% of the H2S is removed in the first step.
-To do so, the water is circulated over a packing material by a spraying system on top of the vessel.
+To do so, the water is circulated over a packing material by a spraying system in the top of the vessel.
 The packing material combines a low pressure drop with a high specific surface to ensure a good contact between gas phase and water phase.
-Both the recirculation pumps and the dosing pumps are provided as duty-standby as well as the dosing pumps.
+Both the recirculation pumps and the dosing pumps are provided as duty-.
 The consumption of chemicals is carefully monitored by the PH-measurement and the H2S sensors available before and after each scrubber vessel.
-The first scrubber is provided with a mist eliminator to avoid droplets to overcome to the next scrubber phase.
+The first scrubber is provided with a mist eliminator to prevent droplets passing to the next treatment step.